dtrammer/AxisActionEventLib/README.md

 For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition with a valid ActionConfiguration

-The primary condition or extra condition are responsible for triggering the ActionRule, those a represented by an EventTrigger
+The conditions are responsible for triggering the ActionRule, those a represented by an EventTrigger

 <h3>Comments</h3>